 The best known of the four C’s is Carat, which most people think refects only the visual size of the diamond, but it’s actually a diamond’s weight.
 One carat is equal to 200mg in weight.
 If cut shallow, for example, a diamond may appear larger, but have lost much of its sparkle due to the light being lost.
 On the contrary, if a diamond is badly cut, much of its carat is wasted in the bottom.
 Size is not everything –a diamond of superior cut, clarity and colour will always look better than one that is large but dull.

-Besides the four C’s (I recommend reading Dan’s guide to the four C’s which has useful infographics), you’ll have to choose a shape.
+Besides the four C’s, you’ll have to choose a shape.
 Shape comes down to personal preference.
 If you’ve ever pinned away ring inspo on Pinterest, or browsed #shesaidyes on Instagram, you’ve probably already identified your preferred shape, but you may find this changes when you try them on.

 The round brilliant cut is the most popular shape.
 There’s plenty of inspiration on pinterest if you have no idea where to start.